rsjessie0624/rsjessie0624.github.io/_posts/2017-10-08-willpower instinct reading notes.md

+---
+layout: post
-# "Willpower Instinct" Reading Notes
+title:  "Willpower Instinct Reading Notes"
+categories: Reading
+tag: Reading
+---

+{:toc}

 ## 1.1 What is Willpower
-*Willpower is a biological instinct, like stress, that evolved to help us protect (the wiser version of)  ourselves from (the impulsive version of) ourselves.*
+>*Willpower is a biological instinct, like stress, that evolved to help us protect (the wiser version of)  ourselves from (the impulsive version of) ourselves.*

 Willpower=I will+I won't

-## 2.1 How to Get Willpower
+## 2.1 Get Willpower
-*Self-control is like a muscle.
+>*Self-control is like a muscle.
 It gets tired from use, but regular exercise makes it stronger.*

 ### 2.1.1 A willpower Workout
-	- Make sure that your body is well fueled with food!
+1. - Make sure that your body is well fueled with food!
-	- Pick something relative unimportant as daily willpower challenges, which will allow you to exercise the muscle of self-control without the internal angst that derails so many of our attempts to change.
+1. - Pick something relative unimportant as daily willpower challenges, which will allow you to exercise the muscle of self-control without the internal angst that derails so many of our attempts to change.
-	- Try your best to notice what you are about to do, and choose to do the more difficult thing instead of the easiest.
+1. - Try your best to notice what you are about to do, and choose to do the more difficult thing instead of the easiest.
-	- Is your exhaustion real?
+1. - Is your exhaustion real?
 The next time you find yourself “too tired” to exert self-control, examine whether you can go beyond that first feeling of fatigue to take one more step.

 ### 2.1.2 Five-minute Meditation
-	-Focus on your breath using the words “inhale” and “exhale” “exhale” in your mind.
+1. Focus on your breath using the words “inhale” and “exhale” “exhale” in your mind.
-    -When your mind wanders, notice, and bring it back to the breath.
+1. When your mind wanders, notice, and bring it back to the breath.
-    -Don’t worry if your focus isn’t perfect when meditating.
+1. Don’t worry if your focus isn’t perfect when meditating.
 Just practice coming back to the breath, again and again.

 ### 2.1.3 Slow Your Breath
-	-Slow your breathing down to four to six breaths per minute.
+1. Slow your breathing down to four to six breaths per minute.
-	-Slowing the breath down activates the prefrontal cortex and increases heart rate variability, which helps shift the brain and body from a state of stress to self-control mode.
+1. Slowing the breath down activates the prefrontal cortex and increases heart rate variability, which helps shift the brain and body from a state of stress to self-control mode.

 ### 2.1.4 Willpower Fill-up
-	-Get active outdoors for five minutes to reduce stress, improve your mood, and boost motivation -Even just a walk around the block
+1. Get active outdoors for five minutes to reduce stress, improve your mood, and boost motivation
+1. Even just a walk around the block

 ## 3.1 Virtue and Vice
-*It’s just human nature—we resist rules imposed by others for our own good.*
+>*It’s just human nature—we resist rules imposed by others for our own good.*

 ### 3.1.1 Moral Licensing